Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 21 (29-09-18) Neural Networks and deep learning
 - Working on week 2 of Andrew NG's course on deep learning and neural networks
+- Implemented gradient descent from scratch

+### Day 22 (30-09-18) Neural Networks and Deep Learning
+- Completed assignment 1 of week 2